Monk Feats

 You have mastered the art of focusing your inner force into a powerful shout that strikes fear into lesser opponents.

-Prerequisites: Monk level 3, Intimidation proficiency
+Prerequisites: Level 3+, Monk, Intimidation proficiency

+Benefits: As an action, you can spend 1 ki point to unleash a focused shout of inner force.
+Choose a number of creatures able to hear you within 30 ft. up equal to your Wisdom modifier (minimum one).
+Each target must make a Wisdom saving throw (DC = 8 + your proficiency bonus + your Wisdom modifier).
 On a failed save, the creature is frightened of you for 1 minute.
 A frightened creature can repeat the saving throw at the end of each of its turns, ending the effect on a success.
 A creature that succeeds on its initial saving throw is immune to your Ki Shout for 24 hours.

 Serpent Fang